COVID-19 pandemic in Northern Ireland

 The COVID-19 pandemic reached Northern Ireland in February 2020.
 Northern Ireland has the lowest COVID death rate per population in the United Kingdom.
 Covid statistics were very available at the start of the pandemic.
 The vast majority of deaths were among those over the age of 60 and almost half were in care homes.
-According to figures, about 1 in 12 of over 5,700 who died from the acute infection were under 65.
-Covid which is an undetermined origins virus is mentioned on the certificate of a handful of people per week.
-Covid can circulate in the hospital environment.

 On 23 March 2020, Northern Ireland went into lockdown with the rest of the UK.
 A stay-at-home order banned "non-essential" travel and contact with others, and schools, businesses, venues, amenities and places of worship were shut.
 Major events such as Saint Patrick's Day were cancelled.
 A lengthy lockdown was forecast to severely damage the economy and lead to a large rise in unemployment.
 The health service worked to raise hospital capacity.
 In mid-April, Department of Health modeling indicated the health service in Northern Ireland could cope with the expected peak in cases.
 On 21 April, Northern Ireland's chief scientific advisor said the curve of new cases had flattened, and the peak had passed.

 The lockdown was gradually lifted in June–July, as infection and death rates dropped.
 Schools remained closed for summer break, but re-opened in September.
 The infection rate (or positivity rate) rose again that month and restrictions were re-imposed.
 On 16 October, Northern Ireland went into an eight-week lockdown, although schools remained open, and some restrictions were eased for one week.
 The lockdown was mostly lifted on 11 December.
 Following a brief easing of restrictions at Christmas, another lockdown was imposed on 26 December, including schools, as the positivity rate rose sharply.
 A mass vaccination program began, and the infection rate fell in early 2021.
 Schools re-opened in March, and the lockdown was gradually lifted from late April.
 In December, proof of vaccination or non-infection became mandatory to enter indoor venues.
 The Northern Ireland Statistics and Research Agency reported 5,325 where the death certificate mentioned COVID as one possible cause (see Statistics), as of June 2023.